VineDuck/UltraDuck/README.md

 - Max refresh is the maximum time between refreshes, in milliseconds (seconds X 1000).
 - Rfy delay is a separate value for RFY refresh.
 If set to 0, RFY will use the same values as other pages.
 If set to a number of milliseconds, it'll use that.
 - Quack attack is whether the quack alert sound should be repeated.
 0 for no, any other number is the number of seconds between quacks.
 Will stop when window is focused.
-- Use keys enables or disables keyboard shortcuts.
+- Use keyboard enables or disables keyboard shortcuts.
+- Use thor enables or disables the various Thorvarium styles included.

 ### How to update
 - Your userscript manager should have an update option, if not simply follow the install link again.